-- Click the Library button.
+- Click the Library menu.

 - Select View History Sidebar from the History drop-down menu.

-- In the History sidebar, click This month to see all the webpages you visited in the month.
+- In the History sidebar, click This month to see all the web pages you visited in the month.

 - The History sidebar will remain open until you close it using the X button in the upper-right corner.

-The tabs are opened in the current browser window and the window resizes to the size it was in the last browsing session.
+The tabs are opened in the current browser window, and the window resizes to the size it was in the last browsing session.

-If you've any thoughts on How to Reopen Recently Closed Tabs in Firefox Computer?, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for videos tutorials.
-Cheers!
+Lastly, if you've any thoughts or feedback on How to Reopen Recently Closed Tabs in Firefox Computer, then feel free to drop in below comment box.
+You can also report the outdated information.